Two injured in Auckland CBD assault

-Two people were injured after an assault in Auckland's CBD early this morning.
+Two people were injured in an assault in Auckland's CBD early this morning.

 The assault happened on Galway St at 1am.